YaYuChiang/BiphasicFlowClassifier/README.md

 # Run the Python script
 if you already have installed python interpretor and such python packages as mentioned above

-you run the GUI by
+you could run the GUI by
 `python gui_qt.py`

 # Testing the model